The BRB Preclinical Repository

-antibodies, reference standards, and other research reagents that are maintained
+reference standards, antisera and other reagents is currently closed.

 The BRB is developing clinical and non-clinical supplies of some of the immunomodulating

 agents prioritized in the 2007 Immunotherapy Agent Workshop.
 Agents such as Ad-CCL21,

 IL-7, IL-12, IL-15 and MPL will be made available to the community, through a variety

 Limited amounts of the ch14.18 monoclonal antibody currently in Phase III clinical

 trials for neuroblastoma are available for investigators interested in identifying